Starring – Whoopi Goldberg, Danny Glover, Margaret Avery, Oprah Winfrey, Rae Dawn Chong, Willard Pugh, Dana Ivey, Adolph Caesar, Akosua Busia

 In the film and novel, Nettie eventually returns with the help of Shug and even Mister.
 This scene makes me weep and weep and grab a million tissues every time I see it, and I just saw the film for the millionth time a few days before I wrote this review, and yes, I was weeping once again.
 Nettie and Celie finally see each other again for the first time in over 30 years.
 And Celie is even reunited with the two children her father (later we learn he is actually her step father) gave away right after they were each born.

-Yeah, I know, I gave away the film and the book, but I LOVE The Color Purple so much, I just don’t care.
+Yeah, I know, I gave away the whole film and the book, but I LOVE The Color Purple so much, I just don’t care.

 SEE THIS MOVIE!!!!!!!